|

 preFunc

-at each node. preFunc
+and/or postFunc at each node. preFunc is

 called before visiting the current node's children and

-is called after visiting the children.
+postFunc is called after visiting the children.
 If either

-or postFunc
+preFunc or postFunc is undefined

-behaves as though the
+(or null) then apply behaves as though the

 undefined function were a function that does nothing but return